ANSCoder/ANLoader/README.md

 ### 📝 Custom Settings

-Easy to make chnages by choosing options 🔧
+Easy to make changes by choosing options 🔧

 ```swift